EvansSchoolPolicyAnalysisAndResearch/Household-Consumption-Data/README.md

 * Download the raw data from the different sources.
 * For each country, extract the raw data files to a folder and update the global directory named "Country_Survey_raw_data" with the appropriate folder path.
 * Next create a folder where to store intermediary data files created and update the global directory named "Country_Survey_created_data".
-* Also, for each country, create a folder where to store intermediary data files created and update the global directory named "Country_Survey_created_data".
+* Also, create a folder to store all final data files created and update the global directory named "final_data".
-* Update the directories with the correct paths to the raw data, created data and final data files